ammein/shooting-star/README.md

 ```

 # Changelog
+### 2.2.0
+- Fixed for click star issue on both mode whether they have apostrophe-workflow or not in the project.
+If they do not have, well .
+Use normal get `checked` attribute on radio button input.

 ### 2.0.0
 - Fixed for workflow problem that contains two type of fields.
 Live & Draft mode.
 Now you can see the UI changes beautifully when you change your mode.